 The oldest of the Curtis brothers.
 Darry is 20, hardworking, and rarely shows his feelings.
 After the boys' parents died, Darry passed up a college scholarship and took responsibility for raising his younger brothers.
 Darry has high expectations for Ponyboy, and Ponyboy's occasional failure to meet those expectations causes tension between the brothers.
 Over the course of the novel, Darry learns how to show Ponyboy that he cares about him.

 The The Outsiders quotes below are all either spoken by Darry Curtis or refer to Darry Curtis.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Speak edition of The Outsiders published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Speak edition of The Outsiders published in 2006.).

 Chapter 1 Quotes